flow-tools/vite-ssr/README.md

 <p align="center">
   <img width="180" src="./logo.svg" alt="Vite SSR logo">
 </p>

 # FORKED FROM [Vite SSR](https://github.com/frandiox/vite-ssr)

 I use this with vue, so react might not work.
 Use at your own risk.
+Use nuxt, not this if unsure.
+I'm just avoiding a rewrite of a project that is heavily integraded with a express backend.

 Changed in this fork: